ono-midori/ono-midori.github.io/techs/cppmm.md

 ### malloc and free

 `void* malloc(int nbytes)` allocates *n* bytes of dynamic memory from heap, or free store.
 Malloc invokes system call to request memory from Linux kernel, which adopts sophisticated algorithm to management dynamic memory. `free(p)` releases the memory allocated at the pointer `p`, and `p` should be returned from a successful `malloc` call.
-The performance of malloc and free is controlled by user.
+The performance of malloc and free is not controlled by user.

 The Linux kernel maintains the number of bytes allocated by `malloc` using additional memory area called cookie, such that the `free` operation could release the correct length of memory.
 Some memory allocation algorithms are designed without using cookie in order to save memory usage.